 SERVING UP TIPS & TRENDS TO RESTAURATEURS ON THE GO, AND CREATING DEMAND FOR OUR SALES TEAM.

-Alaina Restivo, vice-president of talent for Upserve, a restaurant-management platform based in Providence, Rhode Island, fully embraces her company’s family-first policies as well as its LGBTQ efforts.
+Alaina Restivo, former vice-president of talent for Upserve, a restaurant-management platform based in Providence, Rhode Island, fully embraces her company’s family-first policies as well as its LGBTQ efforts.

 How did you get into coding?
 Ask that question to any one of our engineers and you’ll get a different answer.
 From taking things apart in their parents’ basements to participating in bootcamps after college, each one of their journeys was different.
 When the opportunity … Continued